Tides (Ed Sheeran song)

 "Tides" is a song by English singer-songwriter Ed Sheeran.
 It is the first track on his fifth studio album, = (2021).
 It was written and produced by Sheeran, Johnny McDaid and Foy Vance with Joe Rubel as its additional producer.
-After the album's release, it charted at number 43, 63, 169, 83 and 75 on Australia, Canada, France, South Africa and Sweden, respectively as well as charting at number 68 on the Global 200.
+After the album's release, it charted at number 43, 63, 169, 83, and 75 on Australia, Canada, France, South Africa and Sweden, respectively as well as charting at number 68 on the Global 200.

 Background

 Sheeran has said that "Tides" is about spending time with his family and forgetting about the chaos of life when he is with his loved ones: “The verses are about what went on in my career and personal life.
-The verses are pure chaos, while the chorus is completely A cappella - the lyrics are ‘time stops to still when you are in my arms and it will always.'
+The verses are pure chaos, while the chorus is completely A cappella - the lyrics are ‘Time stops to still.
+When you are in my arms, it always will.'
 It’s like once the door closes and you’re alone with your family the chaos is shut out.
 It’s an interesting song because it’s so loud and so quiet and so loud and so quiet, I really like it.”